MUCodeAcademy/ReEntryCode-C1/Week 5/Day 2 - Tuesday/Lessons/02JSBasics.md

 The difference between let and const:

-- `let`: The variable's value can change.
+- let: The variable's value can change.
-- `const`: The variable's value cannot change.
+- const: The variable's value cannot change.

 ```js
 // Variables are typically named using a convention called camelCase.
 The first word is lower case, and every following word is capitalized.